Alfresco/acs-deployment/docs/helm/upgrades.md

 ### externalHost, externalPort & externalProtocol are not used anymore

-In previous versions of the charts one could use the values bellow to tell the charts how to configure Alfresco repo & Share, specifically for security features (CSRF, CORS):
+In previous versions of the charts one could use the values below to tell the charts how to configure Alfresco repo & Share, specifically for security features (CSRF, CORS):